Spring 2021 to Fall 2021

 NGA LTER is one site within the national LTER network.
 Our research team investigates the features, mechanisms, and processes that drive NGA ecosystem production and foster its resilience.
 Scientists conduct ship-based observations and experiments, do research in land-based laboratories, run computer models of the ocean, and communicate findings to students and the public through education and outreach partners.

 We seek a Alaska Native undergraduate student with interest in the Northern Gulf of Alaska to work with our University of Alaska Fairbanks team.
 Student research will integrate with work currently being done on the NGA LTER ecosystem.
 The time period of this REU position could includes our summer expedition aboard R/V Sikuliaq, so participation in ship-board research activities is possible, as is work that fosters partnerships with other disciplines.
 Research themes include biogeochemical cycling, microplankton ecology, physical oceanography, chemical oceanography, zooplankton ecology and molecular studies.
-For more information on potential research projects, please see the potential projects and mentors listing or contact any mentors directly to discuss other possible projects.

 This REU opportunity is not limited strictly to oceanographic research, but can be a project that promotes partnership between marine science and other disciplines.
 Projects can be related to fields including but not limited to visual arts, music, education, engineering, communication.
 Participation could include joining a research expedition to the Northern Gulf of Alaska onboard R/V Sikuliaq, or it could be carried out fully at the UAF campus.
 The student will present their work to the UAF LTER community when the project is completed.